 2. Head of a Primary Training Institution – Member

 3. The headmaster of a Secondary School – Member

 1. Director of Education/Director of Public Instructions – Chairman

 2. The principal of Training College – Member

 3. Nominee of the Union Government – Member

-One passport size photograph duly attested on back side by any Gazetted Officer of your Town, Tehsil or District be attached in separate envelope.
-The Photograph should not be defaced in anyway.
+One passport size photograph duly attested on the backside by any Gazetted Officer of your Town, Tehsil or District be attached in a separate envelope.
+The Photograph should not be defaced in any way.

 PROFORMA FOR RECOMMENDING A TEACHER FOR NATIONAL AWARD

 Parts A, B, and C are to be filled by the District Education Authority from sources such as Teacher’s Diary, records of Inspection, records kept by the Headmaster, examination results of the school, Confidential reports and Service Book, etc. of the teachers, Part D and E are to be filled in respectively by the Chairman of the District Committee and the State Committee appointed for the purpose.